rogerscuall/multi-vendor-network-workshop/7-tuning_for_scale/README.md

 - [Step 3 - Network-Config-Push Job-Template with an Error](#step-3---network-config-push-job-template-with-an-error)

 ## Objective
-To demonstrate how to push a configuration to a Cisco router that is joining an existing tunnel based topology.
-The YAML host_var configuration files are provide for you.
-See step 5 to learn how to collect the configurations from a brownfield device.
+To demonstrate how to push a configuration with in batches to routers.

 ## Overview
-In this demo we will use resource modules , jinja2 templates and YAML configuration files to automate introducing a Cisco router into an existing multi-vendor topology.
-The playbook orchestration is managed with self service surveys and an Ansible AAP workflow.
+In this demo we will use resource modules , jinja2 templates and YAML configuration files along with techniques to update devices at scale.

 ## Main Points

-* strategy: linear runs playbooks one task at a time. others options include (free, debug)
+* strategy: `linear` to run playbooks one task at a time. others options include (free, debug)

 * forks: the number of concurrent hosts ran per task.
 Default == 5

 * serial: set a batch of hosts using a number, a percentage, or a list of numbers of hosts you want to manage at a time.
 Serial is used for rolling updates.

 * max_fail_percentage: setting applies to each batch when you use it with serial.
 If more than the set max_fail_percentage for any batch of endpoints failed, the rest of the play would be aborted.

 ### Step 1 - Network-Config-Push Job-Template with No Error